shumukhe/Question_Answering_System/README.md

-# 🤖 Conversational QA Bot (CoQA-Based)
+# 🤖 Question Answering System

-This is a conversational Question Answering bot fine-tuned on the [CoQA dataset](https://stanfordnlp.github.io/coqa/).
+This is a Question Answering System fine-tuned on the [CoQA dataset](https://stanfordnlp.github.io/coqa/).
 It uses a custom-trained T5 model to answer questions based on the provided context.

 ## 🚀 Features